gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 ### Create Order Status Relational Table

-We have an ENUM for order status as shown below.
+We have an ENUM for the order status as shown below.

 <center>